Fokker Super Universal: Design and development

+It was also called the Fokker Model 8.

 Operational history

+The first Fokker Model 8 Super Universal, was used on the Byrd expedition to the Antarctic, and called the Virginia.
+It arrived was but was destroyed by a freak wind gust that blew it over a mile/kilometer.
+The wreck was found frozen in the ice in 1988.

 The Super Universal was received enthusiastically in the marketplace, selling better than any other of Fokker-America's designs (some 80 aircraft), and required the company to expand its factory space to meet demand.

 A further 15 aircraft were built by Canadian Vickers, and around 100 were built by Nakajima with some of these Japanese aircraft seeing military service as the Ki-6.
 The United States Navy also evaluated the Super Universal for military service, under the designation XJA-1, but decided not to purchase the type (the JA designation was later reused for the Noorduyn Norseman).
 The Fokker Universal was popular as a bush plane and many found their way into the Canadian north.

 The first production Super Universal was named the Virginia by Richard E. Byrd and taken to the Antarctic in 1928.
 This aircraft was damaged after being ripped from its tiedowns and thrown backwards over one kilometre in winds estimated to have been at least 150 mph, and was abandoned, although Byrd subsequently revisited it to salvage useful parts.

 For the operational history of the versions used by Japan and Manchukuo, see the Nakajima Ki-6 article.